ChristineTham/christinetham.github.io/src/pages/bio/university.md

 Trenchard Miller Memorial Scholarships had also won medals in their respective majors - Mathematics, Physics and Chemistry.
 I was very happy for my friends.

-I discovered later on that the award of the university medal to me was highly controversial.
+I found later on that the award of the university medal to me was highly controversial.
 The professor who was doing research on Chinese language translation did not understand my paper at all and wanted to fail me.
 I was told Bruce Ellis made a spirited defence on my behalf and argued that what